PKTINOS/PKod/README.md

  - ^# Xors value and #
  - %# Mods value by #
  - i# If value is not equal with #, it kicks you back two blocks in the code
- - j  Take input of a char, set it as value
+ - j  Take input of a char, set it as value *(version 1.1 and before)*
  - +  Add 1 to value
  - \- Remove 1 from value
  - !
 Sleep thread for int.Parse(#) * 1000